mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924655340/in/album-72177720330324746/" title="PXL_20251020_181520164"><img src="https://live.staticflickr.com/65535/54924655340_2d1eedd9ff_c.jpg" width="602" height="800" alt="PXL_20251020_181520164"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Easier woods walking once on the actual Osborne Bend trail*

 Once on the Osborne Bend trail, it became easier to navigate.
-The Lost Branch trail was a rough stretch of trail.
-Fortunately it had been so dry I did not have to deal with much mud, and I was going steadily downhill, but the descent was steep and rocky enough that I had to pick my way also pretty slowly.
+The Lost Branch trail was a rough stretch.
+Fortunately it had been so dry I did not have to deal with much mud, and I was going steadily downhill, but the descent was steep and rocky enough that I had to pick my way along pretty slowly.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924655350/in/album-72177720330324746/" title="PXL_20251020_191618860"><img src="https://live.staticflickr.com/65535/54924655350_8eb552d7ab_c.jpg" width="602" height="800" alt="PXL_20251020_191618860"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Making my way downhill on the Lost Branch trail*

 I finally reached Gladie Creek around 3:30 PM where I was able to refill my water supply.
-Unfortunately, my Sawyer Squeeze still was not flowing quite as fast as I would have liked, so each stop to filter water took longer than I would have liked.
+Unfortunately, my Sawyer Squeeze still was not flowing quite as fast as I would have liked, so each stop to filter water took longer than I wanted.
 Still, it was at least a consistent flow, much better than my near-disaster last year in the Dolly Sods.
 The creek was lovely in the low-angle mid-afternoon sunshine.

 I crossed the creek to continue on the trail but managed to almost immediately lose it again.
 I thought I was following it along the creek, but I must have taken a side trail to the creek itself.
 Reviewing the map and elevation profile afterwards, it looks like I should have gained some elevation as the trail paralleled Gladie Creek.
 From where I ended up, there was no clear path uphill to any trail, and the path along the north side of the creek eventually ended as small bluffs rose out the water.
 After backtracking a bit, finding no obvious fork, and returning to the edge of the creek, I started wondering whether my map was inaccurate and the trail was actually on the south side of the creek.
 Looking across, there did appear to be a bit of a path, so I crossed the creek and gave it a shot.
 It quickly petered out.
 Returning to the map, I knew that Salt Fork would be joining Gladie Creek shortly downstream, which should be an unmistakable landmark.
-With my feet already wet and the creek shallow and sandy, I waded down the one clear and obvious path: Glade Creek itself.
+With my feet already wet and the creek shallow and sandy, I waded down the one clear and obvious path: Gladie Creek itself.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924599584/in/album-72177720330324746/" title="PXL_20251020_195844483"><img src="https://live.staticflickr.com/65535/54924599584_bd218ebd8a_c.jpg" width="602" height="800" alt="PXL_20251020_195844483"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Good walking, I guess?*